futurice/terraform-examples/README.md

 1. Each module should have easy to use examples - for delicious copy-pasta
 1. Modules need not offer infinite flexibility, but do one thing well - users can always make their own module using ours as a baseline

+## Versioning policy

+1. New versions are released often, so users can pin their modules (using `master` as a `source` for Terraform modules is a terrible idea)
+1. Bump major version when either new modules are released, or existing modules get backwards-incompatible changes
+1. Bump minor version otherwise

 ## Additional resources

 In addition to the modules here, there's a lot of useful ones in the wild.
 For example: